JamieHeart/resume/README.md

 <!--	INTRO	-->
 ###			About Jamie

-Servant leader and avid proselytizer of the scientific method.
-I don't form opinions on topics I don't consider myself and expert.
+Servant leader and avid proselytizer of the scientific method: I only form opinions on topics I consider myself an expert.
 I have a lot of opinions.
 Personal interests: Running, swimming and cycling.
 I also enjoy Motorsports; four-wheeling, and motorcycles.
 The Oxford comma should not be feared.

 <!--	SKILLS	-->
 ##		Skills and Specialities